context-hub/docs/docs/advanced/smart-context-requesting.md

 ## Real-World Example Workflow

-Here's a complete workflow example showing how an LLM and the Context Generator can work together:
+Here's a complete workflow example showing how an LLM and the **CTX** can work together:

 1. **User Question**: